 Helene and Thomas Stohr bake fresh pastries and bread using the traditions and methods from their homeland, Switzerland.
 Everything is freshly baked that morning for sale at the market.
 You won’t believe how beautifully perfect their baked goods are.
 Located 2 miles down the road from the market, you can also visit them during the week at 32 Lincoln Street in Reading MA.

-Back in business after 30 years, Tower Craft Beverages offers both a cane-sugar sweetened and a diet version of their delicious beverage.
+Tower Craft Beverages offers both a cane-sugar sweetened and a diet version of their delicious root beer.
 Based on an old family recipe, you will be sure to want to try one at the market and bring some more home.
+They also now make great gingerale and ginger beer, as well as orange and grape sodas.